project-overnight/proxy-eric/README.md

 **Start up the proxy server**
 > npm start

-*You must have all four services (modules) running in order for the proxy to load successfully.
-Please refer to the links in the "Related Projects" section to find out how to start the individual services.*
+*You must have all four modules running in order for the proxy to load successfully.
+Please refer to the links in the "Related Projects" section to find out how to start the individual modules.*

 ## Style Guide
 This module follows [Airbnb style guide](https://github.com/airbnb/javascript)